 Horizontal form fill and seal machines are often referred to as HFFS machines.
 HFFS machines come in different styles.
 Here, we examine HFFS flow wrapper machines.

-Flow wrapper machines are a subset of horizontal form-fill-seal (HFFS) machines.
-They are used in packaging to enclose products in a sealed film.
-The largest deployment of these machines are baked goods, candy bars and protein bars.
-Most of these products are made on flow wrappers.
-The main function of these machines is to provide a protective, tamper-evident, and often visually appealing package for products.
-There are a variety of machines with designs to handle different types of products.
-Some of the differences to keep in mind when looking at flow wrappers include min and max size of the product, product size consistency, production rates, hermetic seal requirements, gas flush and more.
+Some of the considerations to keep in mind when looking at flow wrappers include the min and max size of the product, product size consistency, production rates, hermetic seal requirements, gas flush, film type and more.
 You should discuss the product and film requirements with a knowledgeable representative or integrator when considering a purchase.

 Film Feed: A roll of packaging film is fed into the machine.
-This film is typically made of materials like plastic, aluminum, or composite materials.
-Different films will require different temperatures and well time to get optimal seal.
+This film is typically made of a poly laminate material.
+Different types of films will require different temperatures and dwell time to get optimal seal.
+Again, consulting an expert in the field will assure you get the right system.

-Forming: The film is unwound and formed into a tubular shape around the product and the tube is made on a forming box.
-Forming boxes can be fixed or adjustable for different sizes.
+Forming: The film is unwound and formed into a tubular shape around the product as the film travels through a forming box.
+Forming boxes can be fixed or adjustable for different sized products.
 Fixed forming boxes create a consistent set up and reduce change over time.
-Adjustable forming boxes allow the operator to run a variety of sizes on the same former but require knowledge for correct set up.
+Adjustable forming boxes allow the operator to run a variety of sizes on the same former but require knowledge for the correct set up.

-Sealing: The film is sealed around the product, usually through a combination of heat and pressure.
-The three elements that can be managed on the machine are temperature and pressure to optimize the film seal.
-Film quality and composition has a large impact on the quality of film seals as well.
+Sealing: The film is sealed around the product, usually through a combination of heat, pressure and dwell time.
+These three elements can be managed to optimize the film seal.
+Film quality and composition have a large impact on the quality of film seals as well.
+Different film construction will also impact the vapor and oxygen barrier properties which may impact the shelf life of your product.
+You should consult with your film supplier on what is the best type of film for your product and marketing requirements.

 Cutting: The sealed film is cut to the desired length with a knife and anvil set which can create different seal patterns and types of cuts to the film.